Materials-Data-Science-and-Informatics/dislocation-ontology/CQs/CQs.md

 }
 ```
-CQs 8: Given the space group of a crystal structure, what is the bravais lattice centering?
+CQ9: Given the space group of a crystal structure, what is the bravais lattice centering?
 ```
 PREFIX diso: <https://purls.helmholtz-metadaten.de/diso#>
 PREFIX cso: <https://purls.helmholtz-metadaten.de/cso#>